Lauren-Ashley

-Lauren-Ashley Redmond (born November 15, 1991), more commonly known as Lauren-Ashley, is a country singer/songwriter based in Nashville, TN.
+Lauren-Ashley Redmond (born November 15, 1991), known professionally as Lauren-Ashley, is a country singer/songwriter based in Nashville, TN.
 Lauren-Ashley was raised in Griffin, Georgia, where she attended Flint River Academy for high school and began singing.
 She attended Georgia Southern University for one year (2010–2011), where she won GSU Idol and shortly after began recording her first EP with producer Trey Roth of Black Cat Studio.

-Lauren-Ashley currently resides in Nashville, TN and has been performing often in the Southeastern United States and recording.
+Lauren-Ashley resides in Nashville, TN and performs in the southeastern United States.
 Notable performances include opening for Ronnie Milsap, opening for Luke Bryan, and performing at the Country Music Hall of Fame in Nashville.
 She was awarded Georgia Country Female Artist of the Year in November 2011 by voters.

 Biography

 Lauren-Ashley Redmond was born November 15, 1991, in Griffin, Georgia.
-Ever since her early years in Griffin, music was a part of Lauren-Ashley's life.
-Family members of Lauren-Ashley recall her singing since she could talk.
 As a child, she performed in church and school talent shows.
-However, Lauren-Ashley's involvement in music became more serious in high school.
 At Flint River Academy, she participated in cheerleading and softball.
-Her musical activities in high school were Literary Team and All-Select Chorus.
+Lauren-Ashley's involvement in music became more serious in high school.
 Her senior year of high school, she won second place in a state talent competition.

 After graduating from Flint River Academy, Lauren-Ashley attended Georgia Southern University for the 2010–2011 academic year.
-In October 2010, Lauren-Ashley represented her sorority, Alpha Delta Pi, in the GSU Idol Competition, which is an American Idol-based singing competition for Georgia Southern University students.
+In October 2010, Lauren-Ashley represented her sorority, Alpha Delta Pi, in the GSU Idol Competition, an American Idol-based singing competition for Georgia Southern University students.
 After three rounds of performances, Lauren-Ashley was named the winner of the GSU competition.

-Soon after her GSU Idol win, Lauren-Ashley began working with producer Trey Roth of Black Cat Studio, where an EP was being made.
-Since the release of the EP, Lauren-Ashley has been promoting her EP and performing those songs as well as covers throughout the Southeastern USA.
+Soon after her GSU Idol win, Lauren-Ashley began working with producer Trey Roth of Black Cat Studio and recorded an EP.

 Artistry

 Musical style and influences

 Lauren-Ashley's musical influences include Miranda Lambert, Stevie Nicks, Jason Aldean, and Eric Church.
-Also influenced by Carrie Underwood, her work is characterized by country vocals and music with a rock edge.
-As far as song-writing, all of Lauren-Ashley's EP tracks are originals.
+Her work is characterized by country vocals and music with a rock edge.
+All of the tracks on Lauren-Ashley's EP are originals.
 In the same manner of artists such as Johnny Cash and Kris Kristofferson, Lauren-Ashley writes songs about whatever is happening in life at the moment.